wonderfan/golang/Kubernetes/DevOPS/README.md

         * how to trigger the build?
     - Use the kubernetes job to do the command task;
     - Leverage the key/value storage and contruct necessary data schema and models
+    - reshape the model on the base of existing models

 2. Ansible Integration

     * the main point is to use ansible module to manage kubernetes's resources